appml/nano/index.md

 1. Revert the name of the folder back to `mirror`.
 1. Under **Settings**, enable **Auto Backup**.

 Note: depending on devices and the number of files, the import process might be terminated prematurely.
-It's safe to tap **Import Files** again and let **neutriNote** pick up where things last left off from the interrupted import process.
+To resume the discontinued process, simply tap **Import Files** again.

 <a href="#toc">🔝 Back to top</a>